Best passive income ideas in 2026 (realistic ranking)

 Why this ranking

-We scored barrier to entry, realistic time to meaningful cash flow, scalability ceiling, ongoing maintenance load, and downside risk (capital loss, platform bans, regulatory shifts).
+We scored barrier to entry, realistic time to meaningful cash flow, scalability ceiling, ongoing maintenance load, downside risk (capital loss, platform bans, regulatory shifts), and liquidity / exit flexibility when you need cash or want out.

 Top 5 on the radar